-For more information on our Credit Facilities, including the termination of the GCI Facility, see "Use of Proceeds."
+For more information on our Credit Facilities, including the termination of the GCI Facility and the Wells Facility Term Loan A, see "Use of Proceeds."
+In addition, see "-Recent Developments" for information on a recent amendment to the Wells Facility.